DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- [x] Wardrobes or whatever idk
 		- [x] Closed version of USB door (south version)
 		- [x] Keypad (from below?)
-	- [~] PUZZLE NEEDED: use the serial terminal to fix the keypad door locky-doo, possibly using a password or part of a passphrase the King and/or his staff knows
+	- [x] PUZZLE NEEDED: use the serial terminal to fix the keypad

 ### Industrial Area